 The charter also specifies other matters to be addressed by the Board, such as adopting the annual financial plan, the principles of the company's organisation and the main business policies.
 The Board conducts an annual self-evaluation of its activities executed in the form of a questionnaire.
 Members of the Board of Directors are not allowed to participate in decision-making for which they must legally disqualify themselves due to conflict of interests.

-Compensation and Nomination Committee
+People and Compensation Committee